FAQs

 What is probate and how do I avoid it?

-Probate is a legal process where a court determines whether a will is valid and sometimes oversees asset distribution left by the decedent.
-Depending on the circumstances, this process can be smooth or time-consuming, expensive, and a public record.
+Probate is the court-supervised process of validating a will and distributing a deceased person's assets.
+Depending on the estate, it can be smooth and straightforward or time-consuming, expensive, and public record.

 Can I disinherit my spouse from my estate?